Mihrak

-Mihrak was a Parthian dynast, who was the ruler of Abarsas and Jahrom in the early 3rd-century.
+Mihrak was a Parthian dynast, who was the ruler of Abarsas and Jahrom in the early 3rd century.
 He was the son of Anoshagzatan, and belonged to a family which traced their descent back to the Kayanids.
 He was defeated and killed in ca. 222 during a clash with the first Sasanian king Ardashir I (r.
 224-242).
-Mihrak had a daughter named Gurdzad, who later married Ardashir's son Shapur and bore him Hormizd.
+Mihrak had a daughter named Gurdzad (probably Khwarranzem), who later married Ardashir's son Shapur and bore him Hormizd.